 It’s chilly outside and the grass is dusted with snow, but we’re in the final throws of winter here in the UK.
 Spring is just around the corner.

-Now’s the time for fresh beginnings as spring flowers begin to bloom.
+Now’s the time for fresh beginnings as flowers begin to bloom.
 We can look forward to lighter nights and brighter days.

 However, there is one drawback to the sun streaming through our windows at this time of year!
 It illuminates all of those dusty nooks and crannies.
 We notice that our ceilings are decorated with spider’s webs and the paint on our skirting boards needs a refresh.
 It must be time for a spring clean!
 Here are five of my tried and tested tips:

 #1 – Slow and steady wins the race:

 There’s a secret to spring cleaning: don’t even try to tackle EVERYTHING at once.
 You’re not going to get your list of jobs done in one weekend, so don’t set yourself up for failure.
 Instead, make a plan of tasks you’d like to work through during month and schedule in an hour here and an hour there.

 If you can, tackle your spring cleaning with a group of trusted friends.
 Work your way around each others’ homes and intersperse cleaning with the three other Cs: coffee, cake and chat.
 You’ll be surprised how much more pleasant the task becomes.